Maximum Security out of Preakness; Derby DQ to be appealed

 "Really, there are a lot of other Grade 1 races the rest of the year for 3-year-olds.
 So we'll let him gather himself and point to one of the other races.
 I don't know which one that will be, but it will definitely not be the Preakness."

-Maximum Security, the first to finish the muddy race Saturday, became the first Derby winner to be disqualified for interference.
+Maximum Security, the first to finish the muddy race by 1 ¾ lengths on Saturday, became the first Derby winner to be disqualified for interference.
 After an objection by two riders, stewards ruled the colt swerved out and impeded the path of several horses between the far and final turns.
 Country House, a 65-1 shot, was elevated to first.

+Country House's status for the Preakness is unclear.
+That race would mark his fourth start in eight weeks.

+Trainer Bill Mott has said there's no rush to decide on whether he'll run in Baltimore.
+But he acknowledged the race's importance and added, "The challenge of the Triple Crown is that there's three races really close together, and it takes a champion."

 West has said he realizes the appeals process will take "months, if not years."
-The owner adds that the earliest he could see the stewards' video evidence would be Thursday.
+He remains bothered that he was denied his request to view replays with stewards after the race.

+"There's an extreme lack of transparency with the stewards," he said.
+"They will not talk to us until Thursday.
+So we didn't have any choice but to file an appeal.
+And we'll see where that goes."

 Maximum Security was placed 17th of 19 horses after starting as the 9-2 second betting choice, ending his four-race winning streak.